CDGVAL: History

-Connection to RER B

-The RER B commuter line is a heavy-rail service to the Parisian region.
-CDGVAL connects Terminal 1 passengers from the stop at RER B stop at Terminal 3.
-Terminal 2 has an RER-B platform directly underneath it; this station also handles the high-speed TGV, and Eurostar.

-LISA: the second line

 A second CDGVAL line, having the project name LISA (Liaison Interne Satellite Aérogare, English: Internal Satellite Airport Link) was opened on 27 June 2007 between Terminal 2E and Satellite S3.
 It was further expanded to Satellite S4 on 18 June 2012, totalling 1 km in length for 3 stations.
 It is located within the security-controlled area of the airport and therefore accessible only to ticketed passengers and employees.

-Maps and stations
+Lines

 Line 1

-Line 1 serves 5 stations over a total length of 3.5 km and is located in the free-access area.
+Line 1 serves 5 stations over a total length of 3.5 km and is located landside.
 The journey takes 8 minutes.